Image: Science-based Master’s degree students and graduates in Africa to win an expenses-paid trip and two-day mentorship at The Conversation Africa.

-To enter the competition scientists should complete the submission form at the end of the ‘Media Skills for Scientists’ course and attach their article by November 15, 2019.
+To enter the science communication award competition scientists should complete the submission form at the end of the ‘Media Skills for Scientists’ course and attach their article by November 15, 2019.
 The article should be written in plain language so non-scientists can read and understand it.
 The winner will be notified by December 15, 2019.

 The course has 13 modules, most of which can be completed within an hour.
 Thus, a busy scientist who dedicates an hour a day to the course can complete it within 2-3 weeks.

 Dr Charles Wendo, SciDev.Net training coordinator, said: “This is a very good opportunity for African scientists.
 The Conversation editors are highly experienced in working with researchers to produce plain-language articles.
 We’re grateful to The Conversation for partnering with Script and SciDev.Net to deliver this unique opportunity.”